-After completing this section, we then had to enter the mailing address where we currently live in France.
+After completing this section, we had to enter the mailing address where we live in France.
 The website even included a link to a helpful USPS page with instructions on how to send mail internationally.
 I still don’t know how to buy stamps, though.

 The mail system in France is slow, and they aren’t too eager to deliver packages or mail to our apartment.
 We did not think this was a reliable option and selected to receive our ballot by email/online.
 The form then asked for our email address to send it to.
 Easy enough.

 Each state required a few pieces of additional information before we could complete the application.
 In South Carolina, we had to select what type of elections we wanted to receive ballots for.
 We also had to include our race.
-There was not a drop-down selection for race, so I guess we could have entered anything we wanted.
+There was not a drop-down selection for a race, so I guess we could have entered anything we wanted.